-Dr. Peter Bayne Robertson was born in Howard Township (Kent County) on the 24th of February, 1864.
+Dr. Peter Bayne Robertson was born on the family farm in Howard Township (Chatham-Kent) on the 24th of February, 1864.
 He was the 3rd of 6 children born to John Robertson and the former Eliza McCallum.
-His siblings included; John, Angus, Mary, Susan and Maggie.
-His father was born in Scotland and his mother was born in Caledon, Ontario.
-The family farm was located in Howard Township.
+His siblings included; John Robertson, Angus Robertson, Mary Robertson, Susan Robertson and Margaret “Maggie” Robertson (who died at the age of 11).
+Dr. Robertson’s father was born in Scotland and his mother was born in Caledon, Ontario.

 Dr. Robertson graduated from Trinity College in 1887.
-He set up his medical practice in Newbury (Middlesex County).
+He set up his medical practice in Newbury (Middlesex County), Ontario.

 On the 27th of June, 1894, Dr. Robertson married Margaret “Maggie” Clark in Howard Twp.
-She was born in Kent County on the 12th of May 1874, the eldest of 5 children and the only daughter of Alexander Clark and the former Christine McMillan.
-Her siblings were; John, Neil, Alexander and James and her parents were farmers.
+She was born in Chatham-Kent on the 12th of May 1874, the eldest of 5 children and the only daughter of Alexander Clark and the former Christine McMillan.
+Her siblings were; John Alexander Clark, Alexander “Neil” Clark, Alexander Clark and James Gordon Clark and her parents were farmers.

-Dr. and Mrs. Robertson had 4 children.
-Christine was born on the 12th of May 1897, Wallace Clark was born on the 17th of April 1902 (died in 1930), Dorothy was born in November 5th 1907 and died on the 7th of March, 1909 of complications from measles.
-Their fourth child, Peter Bayne Robertson was born on the 6th of October 1915 and served during World War II.
+Dr. and Mrs. Robertson had 4 children, Christina Robertson was born on the 12th of May 1897, Wallace Clark Robertson was born on the 17th of April 1902, Dorothy Robertson was born in Newbury on the November 5th 1907 and died in Ridgetown on the 7th of March, 1909 of complications from the measles.
+Their fourth child, Peter Bayne Robertson was born in Ridgetown on the 6th of October 1915 and served during World War II.
 Flying Officer Peter Bayne Robertson died in an airplane accident on the 14th of May, 1943 and he was buried at Sleepy Hillock Cemetery, Montrose, Scotland.

-By 1911, the Robertson family was living in Ridgetown, Ontario.
-Dr. Robertson had his medical office on Main Street.
-Dr. Robertson was a Mason and served as the Master in Ridgetown.
+By 1908, the Robertson family was living in Ridgetown and Dr. Robertson had his medical office on Main Street.
+Dr. Robertson was a Mason.